 Creative financing in real estate was a super hot topic in the 1970s.
 It's hard for me to believe that many of the pioneer legends in creative financing are dead now, but what a crazy ride during its peak.

-When interest rates jumped to 18% in the late 1970s, many buyers were forced out of the real estate market and creative financing sprang to life out that need.
-A lot of homes for sale were advertised with the initials OWC, meaning owner will carry (the owner financing).
+When interest rates jumped to 18% in the early 1980s, many buyers were forced out of the real estate market, and creative financing sprang to life out of that need.
+A lot of homes for sale were advertised with the initials OWC, meaning the owner will carry (the owner financing).

 During this time period, anything and everything was done under the guise of creative financing.
 The pace was so frantic that many agents did not stop to consider whether the types of deals they were putting together were legal much less ethical.
 Just about any process that could be conceived, even if it wasn't a good idea, was often utilized.

-- Off-shore foreign trusts.
 Some people still operate under an off-shore foreign trust today, but if the IRS finds them, these people might end up in jail.
 The IRS does not look kindly upon off-shore foreign trusts, regardless of what a fast-talking salesman in an expensive Italian suit says.
-An off-shore foreign trust is a way to secretly move money to another country.
-Tax dodgers then let the trust domiciled in that foreign country buy property.
+An off-shore foreign trust is a way to move money to another country secretly.
+Tax dodgers then let the trust domiciled in that foreign country buy the property.

-- Assumable loans.
 Some types of mortgages openly advertised that a new buyer could assume the existing owner's loan.
 If the buyer qualified to assume the loan, the bank released the seller from liability.
 A loan assumption saved a buyer in those days thousands of dollars in lender fees, and many sales could quickly close under these terms.
-Today, there are few to none assumable loans available.
+Today, there are few to no assumable loans available.

-- Land contracts.
 A problem with a land contract is finding a title insurance company willing to insure the transaction.
-Not to mention, a land contract, which delivers equitable title to a buyer, generally does not contain an underlying mortgage because most loans contain an alienation clause.
+Not to mention, a land contract, which delivers the equitable title to a buyer, generally does not contain an underlying mortgage because most loans contain an alienation clause.
 A land contract is best used when a home is owned free-and-clear by the seller.

 Dodd-Frank Act and Creative Financing Terms for Home Buying